 The Nautanen resource lies entirely within Boliden's exploration permit, Nautanen nr 1001, Table 4.
 The permit is valid until 2025.
+Boliden intends to apply for a mining concession in the first half of 2022.

 Table 4.
 Exploration permit in Nautanen